xelatihy/yocto-gl/docs/yocto_gl.md

 ~~~

 BVH tree node containing its bounds, indices to the BVH arrays of either
-sorted primitives or internal nodes, the node element type or internal node,
+sorted primitives or internal nodes, the node element type,
 and the split axis.
 Leaf and internal nodes are identical, except that
 indices refer to primitives for leaf nodes or other nodes for internal
 nodes.
 See bvh_tree for more details.
 This is an internal data structure.

 - Members:
-    - bbox:      bounding box
+    - bbox:      Bounding box.
-    - start:      index to the first sorted primitive/node
+    - start:      Index to the first sorted primitive/node.
-    - count:      number of primitives/nodes
+    - count:      Number of primitives/nodes.
-    - type:      type of node
+    - type:      Type of node.
-    - axis:      slit axis
+    - axis:      Slit axis for internal nodes.

 #### Struct bvh_instance